jyotisood/Project-on-ML-Pipeline-Optimization/README.md

 ### B. Auto ML Pipeline

-####### In this part too,w e were given a starter code.
-We had to again import data from a URL, clean the data, and pass the cleaned data to the automl run.
+###### In this part too,we were given a starter code.
+We had to again import data from a URL, split the data and pass it to the automl run.

 #### This part of the project involved the following steps:
 1. Data was cleaned and split to train and label